 Even if the information is accurate, if the original creditor is unable (or doesn’t bother) to prove the item in question is indeed delinquent, it will be removed.

 This is probably the quickest way to send a bad credit score to average or even good territory in mere weeks.
 But if you legitimately slipped up and your creditors confirm this, don’t expect your score to improve at all.

 Let’s look at a quick example of how you can turn that bad credit score around:

 Negative item on credit report: unpaid medical collection

 The result would be more approvals from credit card issuers, banks and other lenders, and lower interest rates on said lines of credit.

-And if you continued to practice healthy credit score habits, before you know it you could achieve an excellent credit score.
+If you continue to practice healthy credit score habits, before you know it you could achieve an excellent credit score.
 So don’t be discouraged if your credit score isn’t quite up to snuff.
 They aren’t set in stone and there’s always time to turn things around for the better.